The 2020 general election looks set to dish up some tightly contested battles when it comes to electorate voting.

 A National-held seat for the last five election cycles, Mike Butterick has now taken over from Alastair Scott and is up against New Zealand First MP and Defence Minister Ron Mark, the Greens' former Wellington Mayor Celia Wade-Brown, and Labour's Kieran McAnulty.

-National is in the driving seat going into election night, but Newshub's political reporter Jenna Lynch says Labour have crunched the numbers and believe McAnulty can cause an upset.
+National are in the driving seat going into election night, but Newshub's political reporter Jenna Lynch says Labour have crunched the numbers and believe McAnulty can cause an upset.

 "They've done a bit of analysis - they reckon if they get a nationwide party vote of around 42 percent that seat might flip to them," she told Newshub's Kitchen Cabinet podcast.